aws-samples/mwaa-disaster-recovery/.github/pull_request_template.md

 ## Linting

-Have you done linting by issuing `pre-commit run --all-files` command?
+Have you done linting by issuing `./build.sh lint` command?
 - [ ] Yes
 - [ ] No, I need help with linting

 ## Testing

-Have you run testing by issuing `pytest` command?
+Have you run testing by issuing `./build.sh unit` command?
 - [ ] Yes
 - [ ] No, I need help with writing tests